Valozhyn: The Holocaust

 On 17 September 1939, the first day of the Soviet invasion of Poland, Valozhyn was occupied by the Red Army.
 On 14 November 1939, Valozhyn was incorporated into the Byelorussian SSR.
 All previously allowed religious studies were forbidden.

+On the night of June 24–25, 1941, following the German invasion of the USSR, the NKVD started the evacuation of inmates from the local prison.
+After marching on foot for two days, approximately 100 prisoners were executed by the Soviets near the village of Tarasovo.

 On the fourth day of Operation Barbarossa, on 25 June 1941 Valozhyn was bombed, captured by troops of the German Army Group Centre and mostly burned.
 Several Jews were murdered by German soldiers who entered the town.
 On the next day, a 12-member Judenrat was appointed by the Gestapo and shortly after Stanislaw Torsky, a member of the Polish National Democrats "Endek" party with strongly antisemitic views, was appointed mayor.
 On his second day as mayor, he ordered the arrest of the town doctor along with his daughter, and 10 other Jewish people, who were savagely beaten and shot.
 On 25 July 1941, Valozhyn was placed under the administration of the newly formed Generalbezirk Weißruthenien of Reichskommissariat Ostland.
 In August 1941, the Jewish residents of the town, approximately 3500 people, were moved to a ghetto in the "Aropzu" neighbourhood, along with Jewish residents from the neighboring towns Vishnyeva, Halshany and Ashmyany.

 The Jews, as well as Russian prisoners in the area, were subjected to forced labour, tortured, underfed, and many of them publicly murdered.
 Local Christians who were caught having mercy or assisting the Jews in giving food received a similar fate.

 On October 28, 1941, The head of the Gestapo, named Moka, ordered all the Jews in the ghetto to stand at a lecture of his, on work ethics.
 He freed most of them and kept around 200 people in the town's cinema.
 From there he took groups of 10 to a pit in the nearby forest and had them shot.
 Among the murdered was Jakob (Jani) Garber, the head of the Judenrat.
 Belarus police then stripped the dead of their belongings and covered the pit.
 Three people escaped and told the townspeople what had occurred.